 Challenge: Test of Something a Wee Bit Scary

 Use the knight’s Soap on the monster.
 Then use the Mine Powder on the cloud.
 Boom!
-Laundry’s done.
+The laundry’s done.

 Now you’ll earn the Cubic Zirconia.

 This is it!
 It’s time to wrap up this whole fairy tale.
-Head to the Tournament Entrance and then enter the Arena in the back of the screen.
+Head to the Tournament Entrance and then enter the Arena at the back of the screen.

 Once you enter, a long sequence will play out and then you’ll eventually have control of Flicker during a Thumb Wrestling contest.
-This is actually way easier then it looks.
+This is actually way easier than it looks.